joelnitta/mtgr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `magicr` is to enable analysis of Magic the Gathering data in R.
+The goal of `magicr` is to enable analysis of *Magic: The Gathering* data in R.

 This package is in **early development**: functionality is likely to change!